On multiplicative automatic sequences

 where for $i \in [r]$ the lengths $l_i \in \NN_0$ are uniquely determined by

-If additionally $x_i \neq 0$ for all $i \in [r]$ then additionally the expansion in \eqref{eq:209:2} is nondegenerate in the sense that $u_r \neq 0^{B}$ and there is no $i \in [r]$ such that $v_i^3 = u_i = v_{i-1}^3$. \end{lemma} \begin{proof} This follows by inspection of the standard long addition procedure.
+If additionally $x_i \neq 0$ for all $i \in [r]$ then the expansion in \eqref{eq:209:2} is nondegenerate in the sense that $u_r \neq 0^{B}$ and there is no $i \in [r]$ such that $v_i^3 = u_i = v_{i-1}^3$. \end{lemma} \begin{proof} This follows by inspection of the standard long addition procedure.
 Suppose first that $x_0,x_1,\dots, x_r$ were all positive integers.
 Then the conclusion would hold with $v_i = 0^B$ and $u_i = 0^* (x_i)_k 0^*$, where $0^*$ denotes an unspecified string of zeros.
 If we drop the assumption of positivity, then the same conclusion holds except $v_i$ can also take the form $(k-1)^B$ and $u_i$ need to be modified accordingly.
 Finally, if $x_i$ are rational then apply the above reasoning to the sequence $M x_0, M x_1, \dots, M x_r$ where $M$ is multiplicatively rich enough that the latter sequence consists of only integers, and use the fact that division by $M$ takes periodic digital expansions to periodic digital expansions. \end{proof} \begin{remark} \begin{enumerate}[wide] \item The definition of $l_i$ in \eqref{eq:209:3} is arranged so that if the right hand side of \eqref{eq:209:2} is construed as the $B$-block expansion of the sum on the left hand side (with each $v_i$ occupying one block and $u_i$ occupying three blocks) then the position $\alpha_i$ falls in the middle block of $u_i$ for all $i \in [r]$. \item The constant $B$ can be replaced by any multiple, and the constant $C$ can always be enlarged.